orcagurl17/linked-blog-starter-md/misc. notes/spinel modelling notes.md

 - [x] Apply mirror AND subdivide modifier
 - [x] separate mirrored objects into different shapes
 - [ ] Use Quad remesh on each body part

+Uv map model and make individual texture for each body part